-That is what happened here: CMIM promoted and advised on the investment (even though YCP may also have promoted it originally, and even though didn't make a personal recommendation).
+That is what happened here: CMIM promoted and advised on the investment (even though YCP or its associated firms may also have promoted it originally, and even though it didn't make a personal recommendation).

-Did Mr M qualify for a relevant exemption from the restrictions on UCIS promotion?
+Did Mr W qualify for a relevant exemption from the restrictions on UCIS promotion?

-Mr M is unlikely to have qualified under the criteria set out in the FSMA (Promotion of Collective Investment Schemes) (Exemptions) Order 2001, because he didn't appear to be a high net worth or sophisticated investor.
+Mr W is unlikely to have qualified under the criteria set out in the FSMA (Promotion of Collective Investment Schemes) (Exemptions) Order 2001, because he didn't appear to be a high net worth or sophisticated investor.
 This was not established at the time by CMIM (as required under the regulations) and has not been suggested since.
 That then leaves the range of exemptions set out at COBS 4.12.1R.
-After 1 January 2014 there was an exemption for 'solicited advice', but this only allowed a promotion where the communication met all of the following requirements:
+In this case Mr W likely received the dear Trustee letter after 1 January 2014, where there was an exemption for 'solicited advice' that only allowed a promotion where the communication met all of the following requirements:

-'(a) the communication only amounts to a financial promotion because it is a personal recommendation on a non-mainstream pooled investment; (b) the personal recommendation is made following a specific request by that client for advice on the merits of investing in the non-mainstream pooled investment; and (c) the client has not previously received a financial promotion or any other communication from the firm (or from a person connected to the firm) which is intended to influence the client in relation to that non-mainstream pooled investment.
+'(a) the communication only amounts to a financial promotion because it is a personal recommendation on a non-mainstream pooled investment;

+(b) the personal recommendation is made following a specific request by that client for advice on the merits of investing in the non-mainstream pooled investment; and (c) the client has not previously received a financial promotion or any other communication from the firm (or from a person connected to the firm) which is intended to influence the client in relation to that non-mainstream pooled investment.
 [See Note 3.]'